 Written by George Bayios from Melbourne Mobile Detailing

-One of the multitude of questions that many clients want to know the answer to, but sometimes are too worried or scared to ask.
+We have made a list of the multitude of questions that many of our clients want to know the answer to, but are sometimes too worried to ask.

-“I am aware of all the benefits and positives of having my car treated with a cotaing but what are some of the problems or negative aspects that can come with a ceramic coatings?“
+“I am aware of all the benefits and positives of having my car treated with a coating but what are some of the problems, issues or negative aspects that can come with a ceramic coatings?“

 Sadly this industry has been over exaggerated and many distributors, applicators and/or neighbours have promised the world only to come out short